 For people looking to quit smoking with vaping, we suggest a draw-activated device designed for mouth-to-lung (MTL), i.e. an e-cig with a tighter draw where you hold the vapour in your mouth momentarily before inhaling.
 This action mimics smoking so is useful for those people making the switch from cigarettes to e-cigs.
 MTL devices are often lower wattage so higher strengths of nicotine can be vaped.
 A good choice would be the SMOK MICO.

-Improving on the near-perfect original Drag, the Drag 2 boasts increased performance in every way.
+Improving on the near-perfect original Drag X, the Drag X Pro boasts increased performance in every way.
 The kit includes the innovative UFORCE tank and 2 UFORCE sub ohm coils.

 To learn more about sub ohm vaping and why sub ohm kits are not really suitable for very high strengths of nicotine, see our Sub Ohm Vaping Guide.